SpongePowered/SpongeDocs/source/plugin/data/customdata.rst

 From here you will want to implement the javadoc:`DataSerializable` which will give you two methods to implement.
 The first is ``contentVersion`` which is for the version of your data manipulator.
 The other method (``toContainer``) is used for serializing your data to the dataholder it belongs to.
-To do this you want to create a new :javadoc:`DataContainer` then set your value(s) to the newly created ``DataContainer``
+To do this you need to create a new :javadoc:`DataContainer` then set your value(s) to the newly created ``DataContainer``